microsoft/Project-Yellowstone-Documentation/business-central/inventory-valuation/inventory-valuation-powerbi-inventory-valuation-by-location.md

 ---
 ## Data used in the Inventory Valuation by Location report

-Data from the following tables are used on the *Inventory Overview* report
+Data from the following tables are used on the *Inventory Valuation by Location* report
 - Location
 - Value Entries